What is it?

 - directed cough assist (or auto cough assist or independent cough assist or auto cough assistance).

 - Mechanical inspiratory and expiratory assistance techniques require the use of an insufflation / exsufflation (in-exsufflator) device (eg, Cough Assist t®, E-70 or CA-3000).

 These pressure generating devices quickly fill the lungs to the fullest capacity possible, and then quickly switch to a negative pressure to withdraw the air from the lungs on expiration.

 This rapid movement of positive/negative pressure helps to mobilize pulmonary secretions towards the back of your child’s throat where they can be either expectorated (spit out) or if required, suctioned.

-This cough assist technique can be used in children receiving ventilator support or not.
+This cough assist technique can be used in children receiving ventilatory assistance or not.

 It can be used on children with or without a tracheostomy.

 The technique requires the use of a facial mask, a mouthpiece or a tracheostomy adapter.